 To recognize National Equal Pay Day and to raise awareness of pay equity and wage discrimination, Business and Professional Women (BPW)/St. Petersburg-Pinellas will hold its 14th annual “Unhappy Hour” on April 4, the symbolic day that the average woman in the United States finally earns the same amount of pay that her male counterpart earned in the previous calendar year.

-Strategies for Success 2017, March 25th.
-“Go for the Win-Win”.
+Strategies for Success 2017.
 Strategies for Success professional development workshop series based on BPW’s long-running Individual Development curriculum is back by popular demand.
-This year we’ll have 4 monthly sessions held on the fourth Saturday of each month at Johns Hopkins All Children’s Hospital Education and Conference Center.
-This workshop series is for you if you are… Employed or in transition • Early, mid or late career • Working in the for profit, non-profit or government sector • Anticipating a career change • An entrepreneur or working for someone else.
-Each session is $20 for members, $25 for non-members and there is an early enrollment discount if you enroll in all 4 before the first workshop on January 28, 2017.
-Click here for more information and to register.
+This year we had four monthly sessions held on the fourth Saturday of each month (from January through April) at Johns Hopkins All Children’s Hospital Education and Conference Center.
+This workshop series was for you if you are… Employed or in transition • Early, mid or late career • Working in the for profit, non-profit or government sector • Anticipating a career change • An entrepreneur or working for someone else.
+Each session was $20 for members, $25 for non-members and there was an early enrollment discount if you enrolled in all four before the first workshop on January 28, 2017.
+Click here for more information.

 Annual Forum Delves Into Concept of Effective Government During 2016 National Business Women’s WeekTM